 An overview of the principles of mechanics, thermodynamics and waves.
 The areas covered include: observation and measurement, kinematics, dynamics, work and energy, impulse, and momentum, fluids, heat and temperature, oscillations, and waves in mechanical media.
 Three hours of lecture and three hours of laboratory.
 Enrollment Restriction: Completion of the Lower-Division GeneralEducation requirement in Mathematics/Quantitative Reasoning (B4).
 Enrollment Requirement: Completion of a course in trigonometry at the high school or university level.

 PHYS 102 Introduction to Physics II (4)

 An overview of the principles of electricity and magnetism, light and optics, and modern physics.
 The areas covered include: electric charge, electric fields, electric potential, DC circuits, magnetism, magnetic fields, geometrical and physical optics, and atomic and nuclear physics.
 Three hours of lecture and three hours of laboratory.
-Prerequisite: PHYS 101.
+Enrollment REquirement: PHYS 101.

 PHYS 201 Physics of Mechanics and Sound (4)